 International schools are a popular option for expat parents in Chicago.
 These schools generally follow a non-US curriculum.
 Examples of curricula offered by various international schools within Chicago include the British, French or German education systems.
 The International Baccalaureate is also offered by many schools.

 As with private schools, fees at international schools can be high.
-However, they do offer a good option for those who'll be living in Chicago for the short-term and want their children to continue their home curriculum.
+That said, they do offer a good option for those who'll be living in Chicago for the short term and want their children to continue their home curriculum.

 Top-rated international schools are extremely competitive, and it can be difficult to secure a spot for enrolment.
 Applications should be made as early as possible.